berrytechnics/repair-tix/docs/INTEGRATIONS.md

 ### Email Notifications

-Once configured, RepairForge will automatically send emails for:
+Once configured, RepairTix will automatically send emails for:

 - **Ticket Status Updates**: When a ticket status changes (new → in progress → completed, etc.)
 - **Invoice Creation**: When an invoice is created and marked as "issued"